 - You can also add Bay leaves or Star Anise to the water while boiling for additional flavour.
 My mom uses both of these together too!

-- You can add peas, veggies or meats with a little oil or butter to boiled rice and turn it into a complete dish on its own.
+- You can add peas, veggies, or meats with a little oil or ghee or butter to boiled rice and turn it into a complete dish on its own.

 FAQ’s About Rice